-Several other SEP events were similarly analyzed (Damiani et al., 2007b; Storini & Damiani, 2007).
+Several other SEP events were similarly analyzed (Damiani et al. 2008b, Storini and Damiani 2008).
 In spite of the lower SEP flux, they have also been able to produce intense variations mainly in the mesospheric chemistry.
 We found that SEP effects on the Earth's atmosphere are different for the night and day hemispheres at high latitudes.
 The response of odd hydrogen species to SEP events is very fast, almost contemporary, in both summer and winter hemispheres.
 However, it is difficult to separate the OH variability over the solar illumination changes since the high background concentration of hydrogen species depends on the H2O concentration.
 On the other hand, reduced solar illumination facilitates highlight of atmospheric chemistry changes.
 We note that OH changes last longer in the winter hemisphere than in the summer one, because of the short life of OH components under solar light.
 This does not imply that seasons affect the possibility of odd hydrogen species to trigger catalytic cycles, but it only affects our capability to disentangle the true OH variability.
-In fact, the scenario of the middle/upper atmosphere response to the Southern hemisphere favors the presence of a third ozone peak in May 2005, and its subsequent destruction during/after the 15/05/2005 SEP event.
-The weak SEP fluence for the 16/05/2005 event led to an O3 depletion of 10 % up to ~ 60 km and reached 45 % at ~ 70 km at 75°-82° S. The ozone depletion in the summer hemisphere is negligible for this event.
+In fact, the scenario of the middle/upper atmosphere response to the September 2005 event reveals catalytic triggering in both hemispheres, while the slightly less illuminated condition of the southern hemisphere favors the presence of a third ozone peak in May 2005, and its subsequent destruction during/after the 15/05/2005 SEP event.
+The weak SEP fluence for the 16/05/2005 event led to an $O_3$ depletion of 10% up to $\sim 60$ km and reached 45% at $\sim 70$ km at 75-82°S. The ozone depletion in the summer hemisphere is negligible for this event.

-Although SEP result in the dominant destruction of ozone, it is possible that at certain altitudes ozone can be created as a result of chain ion reactions taking part in the stratosphere (see Tassev et al., 1999, 2003).
+Although SEP result in the dominant destruction of ozone, it is possible that at certain altitudes ozone can be created as a result of chain ion reactions taking part in the stratosphere (see, Tassev et al. 1999, 2003).